sansagara/banistmo/README.md

 # Banistmo: A challenge

-An Angular App.
+An *Angular* App.
 Meant as a display of some frontend programming skills.
-This depends on the companion Restful Backend App, which is [here](https://github.com/sansagara/banistmo-backend)
+This depends on the companion Restful Backend App, which is [here](https://github.com/sansagara/banistmo-backend).
 This is already deployed to Heroku for convenience.
 It can be found on [banistmo.herokuapp.com](http://banistmo.herokuapp.com/login)

 An index of the whole set of resources is available on the backend [banistmo-back.herokuapp.com](http://banistmo-back.herokuapp.com/index.html)

 ## Running Locally